-As a result of their sheer size, which entails a very intensive use of resources, megafauna have the ability to impact and transform our ecosystems on a larger scale than smaller animals.
+As a result of their size, which entails a very intensive use of resources, megafauna have the ability to impact and transform our ecosystems on a larger scale than smaller animals.
 The impacts of megafauna on ecosystems can be divided into five broad categories, although all of them are interconnected and influence each other.

 1. Ecosystem physical structure

 The first impact is the most direct: megafauna herbivores are shapers of habitat structure through influencing vegetation development.
-The physical structure of ecosystems is changed by the destruction of vegetation through consumption and trampling by megaherbivores and large herbivores.
+The physical structure of ecosystems is changed by the destruction of vegetation through consumption and trampling by large herbivores.

 Megaherbivore activity plays a major role in suppressing woody vegetation, opening the habitat for grasses and forbs and creating savanna-like landscapes.
 The landscape structure is influenced by varying herbivore pressure on vegetation in different areas tied to water sources, steep slopes, migration routes, risk of predation, etc. This creates differentiated areas of trees, grasses and shrubs, which can be dynamic and vary through cyclic succession: For example, if herbivores clear an area of trees, thorny bushes can then grow there.
 The bushes, in turn, deter herbivores from grazing in the area, which allows trees to grow back and restarts the cycle.